Tokenomics Fundamentals Series: W5H framework for token design, Part VI - Token value assessment

 According to mainstream economic theory, when the price of an asset rises, its supply will increase, and demand will decrease to balance out the price movement.
 However, we often see the price rise of speculative assets bringing in even more buyers and pushing the price even higher, and vice versa.

-George Soros's theory of reflexivity is a framework that helps explain these types of self-reinforcing market trends, as well as boom and bust cycles exhibited in periods of irrational exuberance.
+George Soros’s theory of reflexivity (he also gives a compact account of it in his 2009 Open Society lectures) is a framework that helps explain these types of self-reinforcing market trends, as well as boom and bust cycles exhibited in periods of irrational exuberance.

 Soros believes that two underlying processes work together as people interact with the market.
 One is the cognitive function, through which people transform the real-world situation into their perception; the other is the participating function, through which people influence and change the real-world situation.
 These two functions of opposite directions constantly interfere with each other, which is why he calls it reflexivity.
 The reflexive relationship leads to participant bias.
 Such bias renders the classical theory of supply-demand price equilibrium unattainable.
 Instead, the price exhibits a continuous process of change that chases a moving target shaped by an ever-shifting bias.
 Under these assumptions, the market is not always right but is always biased in one direction or another.
 It can also influence expected future events.
 For example, the stock market not only anticipates recessions but actually helps to precipitate them.